- Built-in tools: Provided by Qoder CLI, such as reading files, searching, executing commands, and invoking subagents.

 annotations | ToolAnnotations | None | No | MCP tool annotations such as readOnlyHint, destructiveHint, openWorldHint |

-For the complete API signature and the returned SdkMcpTool type, see Tools Reference - tool().
+SdkMcpTool type, see Tools Reference - tool().

 The tool handler must be an async function and typically receives an args dict:

-If the handler declares a second positional parameter, the SDK passes a ToolInvocationContext.
+ToolInvocationContext.
 Its signal is an asyncio.Event that is set when the CLI cancels the current tool call — useful for long tasks to bail out cooperatively:

-The Python edition’s input_schema supports three forms.
+The Python edition’sinput_schema supports three forms.
 They are all normalized to MCP’s JSON Schema.

 Form 1: simple dict